echelonagents/promptengineering-guide/docs/06_ai_agent_langchain.md

 # AI Agent Development using LangChain

-In week six we explore LangChain, a Python framework for building agents that chain multiple language model calls and tools together.
+LangChain, a Python framework for building agents that chain multiple language model calls and tools together.

 ## Outline